-For Coventry City of Culture Jacqui is responsible for coordinating a number of high quality artistic and research projects similar to her role in Oxford where she additionally provided advice and support to Oxfordshire’s 70 professional arts and festival organizations and coordinated countywide programmes.
-These included Oxfordshire 2007 celebrating 1000 years of the county, the Thames Valley's Cultural Olympiad project, Tree of Light in 2012 and Shakespeare Oxford 2016.
+For Coventry City of Culture Jacqui was responsible for coordinating a number of high quality artistic projects similar to her role in Oxford where she additionally provided advice and support to Oxfordshire’s 70 professional arts and festival organizations and coordinated countywide programmes.
+These included the Thames Valley's Cultural Olympiad project, Tree of Light in 2012 and Shakespeare Oxford 2016.

 Jacqui has produced plays and musicals for theatre tours, outdoor events and processions, heritage and literary projects.
 She has organised cultural forums, symposia and platform events to support the ambitions of cultural organisations and advocate for culture in society.
 She has also initiated creative learning projects in schools, brokering relationships with artists and arts organisations and running specially devised creative workshops to tackle specific issues.